deephaven/examples/RedpandaStats/README.md

-# RedPanda and Deephaven
+# Redpanda and Deephaven

-[RedPanda](https://vectorized.io/) is an open-source Kafka compatible event streaming platform.
+[Redpanda](https://vectorized.io/) is an open-source Kafka-compatible event streaming platform.
 This sample app shows how to ingest Docker stats data from RedPanda into [Deephaven](https://deephaven.io/).

 ## How it works

 ### Deephaven

-This app runs using [Deephaven](https://deephaven.io/core/docs/tutorials/quickstart/) with Docker.
+This app runs using Deephaven with Docker.
+See our [Quickstart](https://deephaven.io/core/docs/tutorials/quickstart/) .

 ### Components

 * `docker-compose.yml` - The Docker Compose file for the application.
-This is the same as the [Deephaven docker-compose file with RedPanda](https://deephaven.io/core/docs/how-to-guides/kafka-simple/)
+This is the same as the Deephaven `docker-compose` file with RedPanda described in our [Simple Kafka import](https://deephaven.io/core/docs/how-to-guides/kafka-simple/).
-* `kafka-produce.py` - The Python script that pulls the data from docker stats into streaming kafka data onto RedPanda.
+* `kafka-produce.py` - The Python script that pulls the data from Docker stats into streaming Kafka data onto Redpanda.

 ### High level overview

-This app pulls data from the local [docker](https://docs.docker.com/engine/reference/commandline/stats/) containers.
+This app pulls data from the local [Docker](https://docs.docker.com/engine/reference/commandline/stats/) containers.
-The data is placed into a RedPanda Kafka Stream.
+The data is placed into a Redpanda Kafka stream.

-Once data is collected in Kafka, [Deephaven consumes](https://deephaven.io/core/docs/how-to-guides/simple-python-query/) the stream.
+Once data is collected in Kafka, Deephaven consumes the stream.